The Elephant

 “We have started exploring AI-powered solutions, particularly for analyzing camera trap images and drone footage,” explains Bashir.
 He believes these tools significantly reduce the time required to process field data while improving the accuracy of identifying threats and specific wildlife species.

-Murchison Falls National Park Conservation Manager, Fredrick Kizza, notes that they are actively studying various technological innovations to avoid falling victim to poachers who may attempt to exploit their systems.
+Murchison Falls National Park Conservation Manager, Fredrick Kizza, reveals that they are actively studying various technological innovations to avoid falling victim to poachers who may attempt to exploit their systems.
 He believes AI-driven technologies will be essential in providing real-time information to enhance conservation efforts.

 “We are looking to introduce ‘Bees Technology’ in the future, where drones emitting bee sounds will be deployed to deter animals spotted moving into community farmland,” Kizza adds.